DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateCellValue.md

     value: "column's configuration"
 }

-[note] This function is called multiple times for every record: when the widget renders it, when it applies sorting or filtering, and when it computes summaries.
+[note] This function is called multiple times for every record: when the record is rendered, when sorting or filtering is applied, and when summaries are computed.
 It is recommend that you keep calculations inside this function as simple as possible to avoid hindering widget performance.

 #####See Also#####
 - **columns[]**.[customizeText](/api-reference/_hidden/GridBaseColumn/customizeText.md '{basewidgetpath}/Configuration/columns/#customizeText')